tangrams/tangram-docs/pages/draw.md

 ####`flat`
 [[ES-only](https://github.com/tangrams/tangram-es)]

 Optional _boolean_.
-Applies to point style.
+Default is `false`.

-If marked `true`, points drawn will not be affected by viewport, and will stick to the ground.
+Applies to `points` styles.
+If marked `true`, points will be drawn flat on the ground in 3D space, and respond to 3D camera movement accordingly.

 This can be used to draw elements such as one-way arrows on streets.

 ####`angle`
 Optional _number_ or _string_ `auto`.
 Numeric values of the angle are in degrees.